Nath9319/DocumentationAgent/output/CalculatorCode/documentation/perform_ttest.md

 > ⚠️ **Note**: Some dependencies could not be fully resolved.
 Documentation may be incomplete.
-### perform_ttest() -> dict
+### perform_ttest(sample1: list, sample2: list) -> dict

 **Description:**
-The `perform_ttest` function is designed to execute a statistical independent two-sample t-test.
-This test evaluates whether the means of two independent samples are significantly different from each other.
-It leverages the `perform_independent_ttest` method from the `StatsService` class to carry out the computation and return the results.
+The `perform_ttest` function conducts an independent two-sample t-test to compare the means of two samples.
+It assesses whether the means of the two groups are statistically different from each other, returning the t-statistic and the p-value associated with the test.

 **Parameters:**
-- `sample1` (`list` or `numpy.ndarray`): The first sample of data for the t-test.
+- `sample1` (`list`): The first sample data, which should be a list or a numpy array containing numerical values.
-- `sample2` (`list` or `numpy.ndarray`): The second sample of data for the t-test.
+- `sample2` (`list`): The second sample data, which should also be a list or a numpy array containing numerical values.

 **Expected Input:**
-- Both `sample1` and `sample2` should be either lists or numpy arrays containing numerical data.
-They must not be empty and should ideally represent independent samples from the same population.
+- Both `sample1` and `sample2` must be lists or numpy arrays containing numerical data.
+The samples can be of different lengths, and they do not need to have equal variance.

 **Returns:**
 `dict`: A dictionary containing the results of the t-test, specifically: